Security Ignorance – A Cause For Concern?

-This week, arguably one of my biggest clients decided they wanted to pay their entire invoice via credit card instead of the usual check.
-Thinking that my credit card processing company would have my back (due to the fact that I hadn’t had a single transaction issue or complaint and because this particular client of mine is a large financial institution with a great reputation), I proceeded with the transaction.
+This week, arguably, one of my biggest clients decided they wanted to pay their entire invoice via credit card instead of the usual check.
+Thinking that my credit card processing company would have my back (because I hadn’t had a single transaction issue or complaint and because this particular client of mine is a large financial institution with a great reputation), I proceeded with the transaction.
 Within 24 hours, I would discover that even at a large credit card processing company, ignorance of security protocols can still occur.

-When I ran the card, the system processed everything just fine and it even sent my client a receipt and confirmation as expected.
-Nothing indicated an issue and everyone was happy… or so I thought.
-The following day, I received an email from the processor saying that they were putting a hold on the transaction.
+When I ran the card, the system processed everything just fine, and it even sent my client a receipt and confirmation as expected.
+Nothing indicated an issue, and everyone was happy… or so I thought.
+The following day, I received an email from the processor saying they were putting a hold on the transaction.
 They said…

 Please provide a copy of your invoice, receipt, or contract showing the cardholders full name, billing address, contact phone number, and products or services provided for the transactions below.
 Please also provide 3 month’s of bank statements to raise your high ticket.

 When I spoke to the rep, she declined to contact the customer and said it wasn’t necessary.
 However, she pressed me again about emailing the company my bank statements, which I directly and emphatically refused for what I thought would be obvious reasons.
-She was confused by my hesitation to email the statements and continued to pressure me as I continued to decline the requests.
-Eventually, we hung up the phone and within minutes, I was emailed the following:
+She was confused by my hesitation to email the statements and continued to pressure me as I declined the requests.
+Eventually, we hung up the phone, and within minutes, I was emailed the following:

 “In an effort to protect our merchants from security threats, we periodically select random transactions for further investigation the transactions below has been randomly selected in this manner to ensure your account is protected.”

 When an email is sent to someone outside of your network, it travels across a series of other networks and servers before eventually reaching the intended recipient.
 More often than not, such emails are sent via readable text.
-During all of this bouncing around, it’s quite possible for hackers to intercept the data completely undetected.
+Hackers can intercept the data completely undetected during all of this bouncing around.
 This is Security Management 101: NEVER EMAIL SENSITIVE OR POTENTIALLY SENSITIVE DATA TO ANYONE!
-Sure, there are some that will argue that I could have sent the message and files encrypted, but that only solves half the problem.
-I don’t really know who is viewing the data on the other end or how they are storing it.
-Regardless, I just refused to take the chance… especially after having requested that I send them sensitive financial data over unsecured lines.
+Some will argue that I could have sent the message and files encrypted, but that only solves half the problem.
+I don’t know who is viewing the data on the other end or how they are storing it.
+Regardless, I just refused to take the chance, especially after requesting that I send them sensitive financial data over unsecured lines.

-Like I said, some don’t think it’s a big deal but that’s only because way too many haven’t seen the data.
-Never mind for a moment the numerous events involving countless politicians in regard to their hacked emails in recent years.
-Instead, let’s just take a moment to think about what information could potentially be intercepted and used by potential evil-doers.
+As I said, some don’t think it’s a big deal, but that’s only because way too many haven’t seen the data.
+Never mind the numerous events involving countless politicians regarding their hacked emails in recent years.
+Instead, let’s take a moment to consider what information could potentially be intercepted and used by potential evil-doers.